echicoine-esac/fhir-qi-core/input/pages/qi-elements.md

 **QI Elements:**
-* recorded: (QI) When the procedure was first captured in the subject's record
+* Procedure.extension(recorded): (QI) When the procedure was first captured in the subject's record
 * basedOn: (QI) A request for this procedure
 * statusReason: (QI) Reason for the current status
-* notDoneValueSet: (QI) What was not performed
+* Procedure.code.extension(notDoneValueSet): (QI) What was not performed
 * performed[x]: (QI) When the procedure was performed
 * reasonCode: (QI) Coded reason procedure performed
 * reasonReference: (QI) The justification that the procedure was performed